Friends of Charlie's Place

 Dear [NAME],

-I am writing on behalf of Charlie’s Place (Clear Creek/Gilpin County Animal Shelter) to request you keep the Shelter open in Dumont, Colorado, with the necessary staff and facility upkeep.
+I am writing on behalf of Charlie’s Place (Clear Creek/Gilpin County Animal Shelter) to request you continue to support our local animal shelter with Clear Creek County and renew the Intergovernmental Agreement (IGA) to fund the shelter's operation.

 While I am aware of the fiscal challenges faced by the county, I want to impress on you the far-reaching value Charlie’s Place offers the residents of Clear Creek and Gilpin Counties.
 It is not just a dog pound.
 It is a community of animal lovers, many who adopted their beloved family pet from Charlie’s Place.
 Countless dogs and cats have been saved from euthanasia and placed into loving homes.